luckman212/pf_verify/README.md

 # pf_verify
 Verify pfSense base system files against known-good SHA256 hashes.
+May be useful after failed system upgrades, or any other time you need to confirm that your system files match the reference.

 ## Usage
 1. ssh or connect to the console of your system.